If you are overweight or obese, you have an increased risk of:

 Eating a healthy and balanced diet while also increasing your physical activity can help you safely achieve a healthy weight.
 There are also a range of other strategies, medications and surgical procedures that can help with weight loss.

-Ultimately, even losing just a small amount of excess weight can help reduce your risk of developing health problems, and offer additional health benefits.
+Losing a small amount of excess weight can help reduce your risk of developing health problems, and offer additional health benefits.

-Are you a healthy weight?
+Check if you are a healthy weight

 More help from your GP